Bosque del Apache, New Mexico

 There is plenty of decks, birds, and paths to explore.
 Hours can go by before you know it.
 But there is one more event that happens each day that is another treat for all photographers.
 As sunset starts to happen, the cranes will return to the pools to rest overnight.
 This also just so happens to create a perfect recipe for some excellent silhouette shots of them approaching the pools.
 Mix in a few clouds to the west, and you end up with some pretty dramatic scenes.
 If you miss the first shot… Not to worry!
 They approach one at a time and a flock at a time, there’s usually several chances to capture the magic!

 This is a quick summary of a typical day at Bosque del Apache.
 A lot of these scenarios change fast and happen when you least expect it.
 This is a huge reason aside from the birds that this is one of my favorite places to come and photograph.
 It forces you to be on your game at all times and you never know what you will capture!
 If in the area I would also suggest checking out the visitor center here and trying all the good food Socorro has to offer.
 If feeling adventurous even head out to the Very Large Array and check it out.
 My next blog will take a look at the Very Large Array, both inside and out, both day and nighttime!
-Be sure to head over to my Birding Gallery to see some more shots from this area!
+If you are a fan of birding, then head over to my Birding Gallery!